kvokka/activevalidation/README.md

 [![Maintainability       ][codeclimate_badge]][codeclimate]
 [![Test Coverage		 ][codeclimate_coverage_badge]][codeclimate_coveradge]

-Validations on steroids.
-Allows to group validations with versions and allow to manage validations of the records.
+Extend ActiveModel validations, which introduce validations with versions and allows to manage validations of the records dynamically.

-With `ActiveValidation` instead of storing all validations hardcoded in the Model, you can store them in the database.
-Manifests are lazy loaded once, so it does not affect the performance.
+With `ActiveValidation` instead of storing all validations hardcoded in the Model, you can also store them in the database.
+Validation Manifests are lazy loaded once, and only when they required so it does not affect the performance.

 ## Require